trixi-framework/HOHQMesh.jl/docs/src/CheatSheet.md

    addBackgroundGrid!(p, [top, left, bottom, right], [nX, nY, nZ]) *No outer boundary* addBackgroundGrid!(p, [dx, dy, dz])                             *If an outer boundary is present*
 ```
+Shown here is the use of the function `add!`, which is a shortcut to the full functions, e.g. `addOuterBoundaryCurve`, etc. which have the same arguments.

 ## Accessing items